roman-milk/roman-milk.github.io/out-of-your-systems.md

  "Daddy..." she began, giving him another peck on the lips before continuing.
 "You're my boyfriend now, and I'm your girlfriend, your darling, delightful daughter."
 She kissed him again.
 "And now that we've hooked up, now that we've had hot (kiss), sweaty (kiss), nasty (kiss), filthy sex, we will be doing it again (kiss)... and again (kiss)... and again.
 I'm your girlfriend, so I get your cum now.
 All of it (kiss).
 I want it, I need it, and I deserve it.
 So you won't be giving any of it to Mom, got it?" she asked, pushing her lips to his again.
 He looked a little hesitant, at least until she took one of his hands with her free one and pulled it to her, till his hand was cupping one of her massive breasts.
 After a few squeezes, he looked very compliant.
 She gave him a wicked little grin.

  "I'm your hot, teenage slut girlfriend.
 And it's your job as my hot older boyfriend to spoil your little slut rotten.
 You give me whatever I want, and I will give you whatever you want." she affirmed, kissing him long and deep, using her tongue.
 "Let me get away with anything I want, and your life will improve greatly."
 She pressed her forehead to his, keeping her eyes locked on his.
-Report_Story #8